-ACUE also offers Programs for Institutions.
-ACUE’s college and university partnerships are formed through a collaborative process with a broad set of institutional stakeholders.
-ACUE Programs for Institutions includes academic support, advanced reporting, impact research at both faculty and student levels, and campus culture and communications support.
+Faculty groups should also consider ACUE’s Programs for Institutions.
+ACUE’s campus and system partnerships are formed through a collaborative process with a broad set of institutional stakeholders.
+ACUE’s Programs for Institutions include academic support, advanced reporting, impact research at both faculty and student levels, and campus culture and communications support.

 What is the tuition for an Open Enrollment Course?

 Tuition, which covers all course fees, is $600 per open enrollment, microcredential course.
 ACUE will also apply the appropriate tax based on the local tax laws in the course-taker’s geographic location.

 Are there deadlines to enroll?